thinkphp/thinkphp.herokuapp.com/_posts/2021-03-11-collections-python.md

 specific position (its index) and that position does not change over time.
 Indeed, it is Not possible to add or remove from the tuple once it has been created.

+## Creating tuples

+Tuples are defined using parentheses around the elements that makeup the tuple, for example:
+* tup1 = (1,2,3,4,7)
+This defined a new Tuple which is referenced by the variable tup1.
+The tuple contain exactly 5 elements (in this case integers) with the first element in the tuple having the index 0 and the last element in the tuple (the integer 7) having the index 4.
+This is illustrates below:
+1 2 3 4 7
+0 1 2 3 4

+## The tuple() Constructor function

+The tuple() function can be used to create a new tuple from an iterable.
+An iterable is something that implements the iterable protocol.
+This means that a new tuple can be created from a Set, a List, A dictionary (as these are all iterable types), or any type that implements the iterable protocol.
+The syntax of the tuple() function is: tuple(iterable)

+list1 = [1,2,3,4]
+tuple1 = tuple(list1)
+print(tuple1)
+that generates the output: (1,2,3,4)